-The Lung Institute offers stem cell treatment for many major pulmonary conditions, including COPD, emphysema, chronic bronchitis, pulmonary fibrosis, interstitial lung disease and pneumoconiosis.
-The Lung Institute only uses autologous stem cells or stem cells derived from the patient’s own body through blood or bone marrow tissue.
+The Lung Institute offers cellular therapy for many major pulmonary conditions, including COPD, emphysema, chronic bronchitis, pulmonary fibrosis, interstitial lung disease and pneumoconiosis.
+The Lung Institute only uses cells derived from the patient’s own body through blood.
 We understand how challenging living with and understanding how does rheumatoid arthritis affect lung disease can be, so we’re here to help you stay informed and answer your questions.
-If you or a loved one has a chronic lung disease and would like more information about stem cell therapy, feel free to contact us at (800) 729-3065.
+If you or a loved one has a chronic lung disease and would like more information about cellular therapy, feel free to contact us at (800) 729-3065.

 - Breathing Exercises

 - Diet and Nutrition

 - Disease Education

 - Lung Disease